 Carpenters work with wood and other materials to complete a variety of construction projects.
-A career in carpentry requires the ability to read blueprints, lay out projects, cut wood and assemble different materials.
+A career in carpentry requires the ability to read blueprints, lay out projects, cut wood, and assemble different materials.
 They are also responsible for ensuring their work is accurate and in compliance with building standards.
-Heavy lifting, climbing ladders, standing for prolonged periods and working in all types of weather might make this occupation physically demanding.
-Carpenters over work overtime when a deadline draws near.
+Heavy lifting, climbing ladders, standing for prolonged periods, and working in all types of weather might make this occupation physically demanding.
+Carpenters often work overtime.

 Sources: *U.S. Bureau of Labor Statistics, O*Net OnLine.

 Being admitted to a carpentry apprenticeship program is the most common path to becoming a carpenter.
 Apprenticeships, which generally take 3-4 years to complete, offer on-the-job training along with classroom instruction.
 This program is a good way to gain necessary expertise with the tools of the trade and how to best avoid strain or injury.

 An apprentice must be at least 18 years old, a U.S. citizen, and high school graduate.
 Potential apprentices are also subject to drug screenings.
 Individuals are educated in subjects such as carpentry techniques, blueprint reading, safety practices, and scaffold construction.
 For each year of an aspiring carpenter's apprenticeship, he or she will complete at least 144 hours of technical training and 2000 hours of practical training in the field.

 Develop a fitness routine.
 A carpenter's job can be very taxing physically; they work on their feet, both indoor and outdoors, and sometimes in small spaces.
 Following a fitness regimen may be a good way to stay in shape and build physical stamina.

 Step 2: Consider Postsecondary Education